M-NEXT/RL_repository/Tabular Methods/MiniMax/README.md

 1. It works only in episodic tasks i.e. a task which terminates after a finite number of steps.
 2. Due to full sweep or deep search, it's time complexity is very high and its memory inefficient.
 Click on this [link](https://www.freecodecamp.org/news/minimax-algorithm-guide-how-to-create-an-unbeatable-ai/) to read more about minimax algorithm.

+## Run
+To see the game in action, clone the repository and navigate to this folder.
+Then execute the TTT.py file in terminal.
+Enjoy